 Unlike the Manchester Terrier, the Miniature Pinscher has a straight docked tail.
-Docking is when the dog’s tail is severed or the blood supply is cut off from the tail until it falls off or is amputated.
+Docking is a procedure where the dog’s tail is severed or the blood supply is cut off from the tail until it falls off or is amputated.
 The Manchester has a similar tail to an undocked Miniature Pinscher.
-The tail is thin, straight, and swoops up, but never curls over the back like a Pomeranian.
+The tail is thin, straight, and curls upwards.
+The tail should never curl over the back like a Pomeranian.

-All in all these two breeds have many characteristics in common like their lifespan, historical uses, and energy levels.
-But, the differences in their country of origin, ears, tails, and size set them apart from one another.
+All in all these two breeds have many characteristics in common such as lifespan, historical uses, and energy levels.
+But the differences in their country of origin, ears, tails, and size set them apart from one another.
 Next time you see the more popular and well-known Miniature Pinscher running in the park, stop for a second to consider if the dog is actually a Manchester Terrier.
-You will know the difference!
+Now you’ll know the difference!

 August 13, 2011